Printmaking in guanajuato, mexico

 NOTE about the terrain

-Guanajuato is a very hilly town with cobblestone roads.
-Most of the downtown sidewalks are smooth and easy to get around, but with a combination of the elevation and hills it can be strenuous for some folks at times.
-Also, the hotel does not have an elevator so you would need to climb four short flights of stairs.
-If you’re older and like to walk you shouldn’t have a problem.
-The view is worth it!
+Guanajuato is a charming, hilly town with cobblestone streets that add to its historic beauty.
+While most of the downtown sidewalks are smooth and easy to navigate, the combination of the town’s elevation and hills can make walking a bit challenging at times for some visitors.
+Please note that the hotel does not have an elevator, so guests will need to climb a few flights of stairs.
+However, if you're comfortable with walking and enjoy a bit of exercise, the effort is well worth it—the views from the top are truly spectacular!

 Museums & galleries